Four Points Sheraton Havana, an Honest Review

 Should you stay here?

-The hotel wasn’t the best value at $260 a night, and it is pretty far from the city.
+The Four Points Sheraton Havana wasn’t the best value at $260 a night, and it is pretty far from the city.
 As long as you don’t mind taking a cab or the free hotel shuttle bus, this could be a solid way to earn points for your stay.
 We stayed for the three nights and earned a total of 3,986 points for our stay (including bonuses, etc).
 If you want to earn points in Havana, and want an experience that you know you’re going to get, then the Four Points is your place.